-Surfroam is a new company providing a `Roaming SIM` for travellers.
-Their rates a extremely competitive in comparison to local data providers.
-Ease of use has been remarkable.
+As eluded to, Surfroam is a new company providing a `Roaming SIM` for travellers.
+Their rates a extremely competitive even in comparison to local data providers.
+It was remarkably easy to get setup and going.

-I’m travelling with a OnePlus 7 and have been dual SIMing with Surfroam for my data setup.
-Essentially this is a tandem card setup with my local domestic SIM.
-In this post I’ll show my configuration, something notable was the creation of a Custom APN, but after that the SIM has worked great.
+I’m travelling with a dual sim OnePlus 7 and have been SIMing with Surfroam and a local UK for my data setup.
+Sometimes I use a Huawei E5577 4G router for sharing my data with friends.
+In this post I’ll show my configuration.
+Something notable was the creation of a Custom APN, but after that the SIM has worked great.

 GETTING THE SIM